dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 When selecting an AnimationPlayer node in the Scene Tree, the animation panel (found on the lower panel by default) opens.

-It mainly consits of three parts:
+It consists of five parts:

 ![The animation panel](img/animation_animation_panel_overview.png)